Constant-Time Motion Planning with Manipulation Behaviors: Experiments

-Figure \ref{fig:results_main} presents the success rate and planning time for B-CTMP compared to the baseline methods.
+Figure \ref{fig:results_main} presents the success rate and planning time for B-CTMP compared to the baseline methods in simulation.
 In both experiments, our planner maintained a 100\% end-to-end success rate, whereas the baselines failed either at finding valid collision-free paths to initiation states or during behavior execution from the path terminal states.
 Our approach also demonstrates sub-millisecond online query performance through fast lookup operations, compared to expensive online computation required by baseline methods.
-Additionally, B-CTMP achieves significant memory efficiency, with its offline storage requiring up to 21x less memory than Vanilla CTMP.
 This efficiency stems from B-CTMP's decomposition strategy.
 Rather than storing neighborhoods in robot configuration or end-effector space like Vanilla CTMP, where physically proximate configurations may be partitioned into separate regions due to greedy unreachability, B-CTMP organizes neighborhoods in the object space using high coverage behavior initiation states.
 This object-centric representation enables more coherent neighborhood structures that better reflect the underlying task geometry.